-Protocol - What you must do Guidance Voluntary Placement Agreement for Foster Care 18 to 21, the Determination of Foster Care 18 to 21 Benefits and/or Medical Assistance Only form (DSS-5120E) must be completed.
-Determinations are based solely on the young adult without regard to the parents, legal guardians, or others in the home in which the young adult was removed from as a child, or relatives the young adult is currently residing with.
-Eligibility redeterminations are required every twelve months.
-V-E Eligibility Determination For more information regarding IV-E eligibility for Foster Care 18-21, please review the Foster Care Funding Manual.
-Funding for Young Adults Who are Not IV-E Eligible For young adults who are not IV-E eligible, State Foster Home Funds (SFHF) are available to pay 100% of the standard board rate.
+Only form (DSS-5120E) must be completed.

+For young adults who are not IV-E eligible, State Foster Home Funds (SFHF) are available to pay 100% of the standard board rate.
 County child welfare agencies are held harmless from contributing fifty percent (50%) of the nonfederal share of the cost for an individual receiving benefits pursuant to N.C.G.S. § 108A-48(c).

 Note: The young adult does not have to be placed in a licensed foster care facility in order to be IV-E eligible.

-Foster Care Maintenance Payments All young adults in Foster Care 18 to 21 remain eligible for foster care maintenance payments.
-Maintenance payments can be made to a icensed foster parent, child placement agency, foster care facility, or a relative or host family.
+Foster Care Maintenance Payments

+All young adults in Foster Care 18 to 21 remain eligible for foster care maintenance payments.
+Maintenance payments can be made to a licensed foster parent, child placement agency, foster care facility, or a relative or host family.
 The individual receiving the maintenance payment is not required to be a licensed foster parent.
 Maintenance payments can also be paid directly to the young adult whether he or she is residing in a licensed or unlicensed placement setting.
 The county child welfare agency is responsible for conducting individual assessments to determine if this is in the young adult's best interest.
 If payments are paid directly to the young adult, financial management must be a goal on his or her Transitional Living Plan, and the agency must work closely with the young adult to ensure that he or she is budgeting the money appropriately.
 Maintenance payments may cover room and board/rent and other living costs the young adult may have.